Legal

 Country-specific rules

 This list is a conservative baseline.
-Each active country needs local review for postal, courier, transport, consumer, customs, food, medicine, alcohol, tobacco, professional services, and regulated-goods rules before public launch.
+Each active country and U.S. operating state is reviewed for postal, courier, transport, consumer, customs, food, medicine, alcohol, tobacco, cannabis, professional services, and regulated-goods rules before public launch.
+Montenegro restrictions are approved from official Montenegro business, market-supervision, employment, privacy, and Central Bank source checks with operator-confirmed counsel approval recorded on June 3, 2026.